 Three comparisons aim at disentangling the effects of grant amount and grant duration.
 First, to isolate the effect of the grant amount, we conduct a comparison within the control group.
 We compare the 1986 to 1992 prize recipients to the 2000 to 2006 cohorts.
-Both groups had five years to conduct their research, but the former received
+Both groups had five years to conduct their research, but the former received €600,000 more funding in real terms than the latter.
+Second, to isolate the effect of the grant duration, we compare the 1986 to 1992 recipients to the 2007 to 2010 recipients.
+Both groups received comparable amounts of funding in real terms, but the latter had two more years to conduct their research than the former.
+Lastly, we compare the 2007 to 2010 recipients to the 2000 to 2006 prize winners, where there was an increase in the grant duration and the increase in grant amount was strongest.

-&lt;sup>2The European Research Council (ERC) is a public funding body for scientific research within the EU.
-It has a budget of $\in$ 13 billion and funds early and peak career researchers with grants of $\in$ 1.5m to $\in$ 3.5m, similar in magnitude to the Leibniz Prize.
+3The European Research Council (ERC) is a public funding body for scientific research within the EU.
+It has a budget of € 13 billion and funds early and peak career researchers with grants of € 1.5m to € 3.5m, similar in magnitude to the Leibniz Prize.
 These grants were introduced in 2007.

-&lt;sup>3As suggestive evidence that there is no discontinuity in the interest of the general public into the Leibniz Prize, Figure B.3 plots Google Search trends related to the Leibniz Prize around the reform.
+4As suggestive evidence that there is no discontinuity in the interest of the general public into the Leibniz Prize, Figure B.3 plots Google Search trends related to the Leibniz Prize around the reform.
 There are no visible differences.